 Related: Anniversary Gift ideas are a handy reference to keep so you will be in the know about what to give on those special occasions.
 End of the Year Teacher Gifts has you covered on what teachers really like.

+There are different etching methods in different complexity levels, but for this crafting project, we will be trying a simple one.
 Glass etching cream does the heavy lifting in this project!
-The only fancy machine you need is a cutting machine to make the adhesive stencil.
+The only fancy machine you need is a cutting machine like a silhouette machine to make the adhesive stencil.
 No fancy cutting machine?
 Never fear!
 With contact paper, an x-acto knife and a steady hand, you can create your own stencils.

-"Taylor," etched glasses, by Skip to my Lou.
+Stemless wine flutes etched with names, by Skip to my Lou.

-The materials and supplies are listed below.
-Most of these are probably already at home.
-Also, plan on using etching cream in a well ventilated area.
+he materials and supplies are listed below.
+Most of these are probably already at home or you can get them at your local Dollar Tree.
+Also, plan on using etching cream in a well-ventilated area.

-• Glasses, jars, or even Pyrex that you want to etch
+• Your preferred piece of glass: drinking glasses, jars, or even Pyrex that you want to etch

 • Glass cleaner or isopropyl alcohol (to remove any dust, dirt, or fingerprints from the surface of the glass.)